 - In The Hardy Boys Nancy Drew Mysteries episode "Creatures Who Came On Sunday" (aired in 1978, mind), the whole plot revolves around a secret installation of the Federal Witness Protection Program, where protected folks get plastic surgery to totally change their looks.
 All the folks in said camp are swathed in bandages while playing baseball with no apparent pain or lack of agility.

 - In a Tales from the Crypt episode that posthumously (via edited film clips and a voice impersonator) starred Humphrey Bogart, the protagonist is a fugitive whose plastic surgeon accomplice made him look like Bogart.
-Like Dark Passage (see Film - Live Action, above), it's nearly all shot from his POV.
+It's nearly all shot from his POV.

 - There are some things that even Vicissitude can't do — trying to change a Nosferatu's appearance is impossible.

 - Changes that make them prettier, anyway.
 Changes that make them uglier, or cosmetically status quo (don't move their appearance trait at all) stick, while improvements 'heal' painfully in minutes.
 Makes sense considering Clan weaknesses are a malevolent curse rather than a genetic quirk to be fixed.